NilsFo/LockScreenNotes/README.md

 * https://play.google.com/store/apps/details?id=de.nilsfo.lsn&hl=en_US
 * https://github.com/NilsFo/LockScreenNotes/releases

-Any other source is not officially supported by me!
+:warning: Any other source is not officially supported by me! :warning:

 **Note**: Yes, this app is free and open source, and yes, you may edit and use all its contents.
 But please notify me if you do so and report any imposters.

+***

 ### Google Play Store entry:
 With this app you can easily create notes that stick around for later!